dart-lang/language/working/augmentation-libraries/feature-specification.md

     The `late` property of a variable must always be consistent between the augmented variable and its augmenting variables.

-    If the variable declaration in the original library does not have a type annotation, then the type is inferred only using the original library's initializer.
-(If there is no initializer in the original library, then the variable is inferred to have type `dynamic` like any non-augmented variable.
+    If the original variable declaration does not have a type annotation, then the variable's declared type is found using only that declaration, without looking at any further augmenting declarations.
+    The type can either be inferred from an initializer expression of the original variable declaration, be inherited from a superinterface for an instance variable, or default to a type of `dynamic` if neither applies.
     *This ensures that augmenting a variable doesn't change its type.
-This is necessary to ensure that macros that are running based on signatures derived from the original code, will not change the signature of a declaration.*
+That is necessary to ensure that macros cannot change the signature of a declaration, a signature which may have been depended on by other code, or other macros.*

 It is a **compile-time error** if: